Hymn: Eastern church

-Eastern Christianity (the Eastern Orthodox, Oriental Orthodox and Eastern Catholic churches) has a variety of ancient hymnographical traditions.
+Eastern Christianity (the Eastern Orthodox, Oriental Orthodox, Eastern Lutheran and Eastern Catholic churches) has a variety of ancient hymnographical traditions.
 In the Byzantine Rite, chant is used for all forms of liturgical worship: if it is not sung a cappella, the only accompaniment is usually an ison, or drone.
 Organs and other instruments were excluded from church use, although they were employed in imperial ceremonies.
 However, instruments are common in some other Oriental traditions.
 The Coptic tradition makes use of the cymbals and the triangle only.
 The Indian Orthodox (Malankara Orthodox Syrian Church) use the organ.
 The Tewahedo Churches use drums, cymbals and other instruments on certain occasions.

 Development of Christian hymnody

-Thomas Aquinas, in the introduction to his commentary on the Psalms, defined the Christian hymn thus: "Hymnus est laus Dei cum cantico; canticum autem exultatio mentis de aeternis habita, prorumpens in vocem." ("A hymn is the praise of God with song; a song is the exultation of the mind dwelling on eternal things, bursting forth in the voice.")
+Thomas Aquinas, in the introduction to his commentary on the Psalms, defined the Christian hymn thus: "." ("A hymn is the praise of God with song; a song is the exultation of the mind dwelling on eternal things, bursting forth in the voice.")

 The Protestant Reformation resulted in two conflicting attitudes towards hymns.
-One approach, the regulative principle of worship, favoured by many Zwinglians, Calvinists and some radical reformers, considered anything that was not directly authorised by the Bible to be a novel and Catholic introduction to worship, which was to be rejected.
+One approach, the regulative principle of worship, favoured by many Zwinglians, Calvinists and some radical reformers, regarded anything that was not directly authorised by the Bible as a novel and Catholic introduction to worship, which was to be rejected.
 All hymns that were not direct quotations from the Bible fell into this category.
-Such hymns were banned, along with any form of instrumental musical accompaniment, and organs were removed from churches.
+Such hymns were banned, along with any form of instrumental musical accompaniment, and organs were removed from Reformed churches.
 Instead of hymns, biblical psalms were chanted, most often without accompaniment, to very basic melodies.
 This was known as exclusive psalmody.
 Examples of this may still be found in various places, including in some of the Presbyterian churches of western Scotland.